Oman Cricket

 The Oman Cricket Board, known as Oman Cricket for marketing purposes, is the official governing body of the sport of cricket in Oman.
-Its current headquarters are located in Ruwi, Oman.
-The Oman Cricket Board is Oman's representative at the International Cricket Council, gaining affiliate membership in 2000 and associate membership in 2014.
+Its headquarters are located in Muscat, Oman.
+The Oman Cricket Board is Oman's representative at the International Cricket Council, having gained affiliate membership in 2000 and associate membership in 2014.
 It is also a member of the Asian Cricket Council.